Last Updated on April 12, 2021 by Dani

 London is rumored to be notoriously expensive and the British Pound Sterling is usually very strong, making it more expensive to visit this exciting metropole for almost any nationality.
-Most visitors struggle to keep their costs low when exploring England’s capital, but there are a few secrets to traveling to London on the cheap.
-In today’s post, I am sharing my best travel tips to stick to a shoestring London travel budget:
+Most visitors struggle to keep their costs low when exploring England’s capital, but there are a few secrets to traveling to London without spending thousands of dollars.
+In today’s post, I am sharing my best travel tips to visit London on a budget:

 - the cheapest way to get around London